emumba-msft-data-pipelines/jll-one-click-deployments/datasets/jll/USAFacts-data/public/Readme.md

 ![key vault](./images/kv2.png)

-3. Click on Access Policies in the left panel, and then click Add Access Policy.
+3. Click on **Access Policies** in the left panel, and then click *Add Access Policy*.

 ![key vault](./images/kv3.png)

-4. In front of Service Principal, click on None Selected.
+4. In front of *Service Principal*, click on **None Selected**.

 ![key vault](./images/kv4.png)

 5. Search the user name or service name to which the access is to be given.
 Note that only one resource can be added during one add access policy procedure.
-Click on the name of the user or service and click select.
+Click on the name of the user or service and click **Select**.

 ![key vault](./images/kv5.png)

 ![key vault](./images/kv6.png)

 6. Select the suitable permissions, from the separate drop downs for keys, secrets and certificates.
-Click Add.
+Click **Add**.

 ![key vault](./images/kv7.png)

-7. Click Save.
+7. Click **Save**.

 ![key vault](./images/kv8.png)